-Since I only tested the fresh sheep wool, I would be happy about comments regarding your experience with pellets.
+Since I only tested the raw sheep wool, I would be happy about comments regarding your experience with pellets.

 I plan to conduct some tests in the future.

-The mats could be cut into wide strips.
-Then the strips are placed around beds and could serve as a kind of slug fence.
+The mats cut into wide strips are placed around beds and should serve as a kind of slug fence.

 The assumption is that wool is only supposed to repel slugs if it has not been washed yet.